-In a year marked by turmoil and unprecedented threats to democratic process, the 2020 U.S. Presidential election is the most bitterly contested and consequential race in recent years.
-The Covid-19 pandemic has laid bare the structural inequalities and harsh realities faced for decades by the vast majority of Americans.
+In a year marked by turmoil and unprecedented threats to democratic process, the 2020 U.S. Presidential election was the most bitterly contested and consequential race in recent years.
+The COVID-19 pandemic has laid bare the structural inequalities and harsh realities faced for decades by the vast majority of Americans.
 Persistent racialized violence and police brutality have been met with global protests and widespread calls to dismantle systems of violence and oppression.
 Wildfires and storms have provided stark reminders of the existential threat of climate change.
 In addition to the very real, moral issues at stake, the country is faced with challenges to the primacy of objective truth and reality and a rejection of longstanding procedural norms in the government’s handling of these overlapping crises.
 This election may prove to be the ultimate stress test for democratic values, norms and institutions in the United States.

-Doubling Down on Democracy? – Thursday, October 22nd, 12:15PM – 1:45PM
+Doubling Down on Democracy? – October 22nd

 In the midst of a global pandemic, tens of millions of Americans have already begun voting in record numbers.
 This panel will first provide an overview of the nuts and bolts of the campaigns, the overall context of this election, its dynamics and even a little something of a forecast.
 Panelists will also discuss the impact protests against racialized violence and police brutality have had in shaping public opinion and the impact of voter suppression and intimidation.
 Finally, the panel will consider the possibilities of an unclear or contested outcome and possible scenarios for the immediate aftermath of the election.

 Panelists: Bruce Baum (UBC Political Science), Richard Johnston (UBC Political Science), Robert Russo (UBC Allard School of Law).
 Moderated by Lisa Sundstrom (UBC Political Science).